 Initially, we wanted to be there in July, but most cities in Europe are extremely expensive during the peak of the season, so instead we opted for a slightly cheaper (accommodation-wise) month of June.

-Now, writing this article, we’re already 15 days in and I can easily say that Prague is overrated.
-Most bloggers are usually all praise when it comes to sharing their experiences and thoughts – and in this case, there are definitely many things to complain about.
+Now, after spending 30 days here, I can easily say that Prague is overrated.
+Most bloggers are usually all high praise when it comes to sharing their experiences and thoughts, but I like to keep it real and share the Cons as well.

-Below I will complain and share with you my main reasons for stating that Czechia’s capital is overrated.
+So below I will complain and share with you my main reasons for stating that Prague is overrated.
+Let’s begin!

 One of the main things that Prague is well known for is the low cost of living.
 Low prices of beer, of food, of everything make it a perfect choice for travelers on a budget.

-Well… this is what many people say, but the truth is far from it.
+Well… this is what many people say, but the reality is different.
 In reality, Prague is really expensive and totally opposite of what you’d expect from an Eastern European country (with which it is usually compared to).

 Prices are similar to what we’ve seen in Germany or France and a lot higher than in other cheap European destinations like Budapest, Bucharest and basically all other Eastern European countries out there.